cathbert/rearrange/README.md

 # rearrange

-This module is used for rearranging names.
+This module is used for rearranging names and itsb awesome.